sushil1024/Attendance-Report-and-Analytics/README.md

 # Attendance-Report-and-Analytics

-The basic approach of the project will be to read and write the student data from and to a csv file made along side the project.
+Data will be stored in csv format, report will be generated on request and analysis will be showed in the report.

 # Installation